Everything You Need To Know About Shopping In Turin

 Customers shop at the Ipercoop hypermarket, where they can find everything from clothing and accessories to any kitchen ingredients they need.
 You can also find shops and department stores that offer household appliances, IT, and electronics.
 If you need key duplication, shoe repair, beauty and personal care, publishing, and optics, this shopping mall has got you covered.

-Once you’re done shopping, enjoy a light snack, a hearty lunch, or a casual dinner in one of the restaurants, pizzerias, bars, and ice cream parlors in the shopping mall.
+Once you’re done shopping, enjoy a light snack, a hearty brunch, or a casual dinner in one of the restaurants, pizzerias, bars, and ice cream parlors in the shopping mall.
 To complete your day, watch your favorite film at The Space Cinema, an ultra-modern cinema with eight large rooms and three games rooms.
 There are also consultancy offices, dental offices, and a photographic studio to print and develop your analog or digital photos.

 You can reach the Parco Dora Shopping Center through various major transportations.
 Five bus lines pass in front of the park entrance, and it’s close to two train stations, Torino Porta Susa and Torino Porta Nuova.
 It is open every day, from 11 am to 7 pm.